“Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”

 This week, I challenge you to smile more instead of taking it for granted.
 Even if you’re having a horrible day or feel awful, just try to fake a grin and make the first step towards a positive outlook.
 Or greeting everyone you meet with a smile, you never know how that simple smile could change their day.

-As Mother Teresa also said “We shall never know all the good that a simple smile can do”
+“We shall never know all the good that a simple smile can do”